neoclide/macdown.vim/Readme.md

 ## Features

-* No python, no server, much better performance.
+* No server, much better performance.
 * Async markdown parse when possible (using jobstart of nvim/vim or vimproc)
 * Works out of box, all dependencies are optional.
 * Preview in Chrome with range and auto reload support.